+I’m more convinced than ever that the versions I’ve eaten at home are not quite right.
 Let’s be honest, the magic of Jamaican jerk chicken isn’t the chicken – it’s the marinade and the sauce.
 If you don’t get those two elements right, you just have regular old chicken.

 ⇒ Want to go to Jamaica?
 Check out our Jamaica travel guide and get planning!

-There are a few key components like cloves, allspice, thyme, and garlic that are absolutely necessary to get the right flavor combination.
-And the major ingredient that you cannot make Jamaican jerk sauce without is scotch bonnet peppers.
+There are a few key components like allspice, thyme, and garlic that are absolutely necessary to get the right flavor combination.
+And don’t forget the key ingredient that really kicks it up a notch – the scotch bonnet peppers.

-When we arrived in Montego Bay, one of the first things we did was head over to the jerk chicken empire of Scotchies.
+When I arrived in Montego Bay, one of the first things we did was head over to the jerk chicken empire called Scotchies.
 It’s a roadside charcoal barbecue joint that makes and sells hundreds of Jamaican jerk chickens every day.

 History of Jerk Chicken in Jamaica

 Jerk seasoning is used throughout the Caribbean today, but the origin of it dates back to the end of the 17th century when African slaves fled into the woods to escape their British captors.
 Adapting to their new challenges, they used what was available to them for preserving meat they caught, which led them to create the spicy sauce now known as jerk seasoning.

 How to Make Jerk Marinade and Sauce

 Making this tasty dish starts with a super spicy marinade that is slathered on the chicken and left on for at least a few hours, but preferably overnight.

 (Shh… don’t tell on me, but I’m going to let you in on a little secret.
 You can actually purchase Jamaican jerk marinade on Amazon, and it’s the exact same brand that the Jamaicans buy and use at home.
 I have it on good authority from a Jamaican that this is the closest sauce you can get to making it yourself.
 If you don’t want to make your own marinade, you should purchase this sauce.)

 Now back to cooking!
 This isn’t a marinade for those who don’t like heat.
 It’s super spicy.
 That’s what makes it truly Jamaican.
-Yes, you can leave the chilis out, but it won’t be authentic.
-Look at those delicious chilis!
+Yes, you can leave the chilies out, but it won’t be as authentic.
+Look at those delicious chilies!

-If you can’t get your hands on any scotch bonnets, you can substitute with habanero or jalepeno.
+If you can’t get your hands on any scotch bonnets, you can substitute with habanero or jalapeno.
 Habanero chilis are actually very similar to scotch bonnets in heat, though scotch bonnets are a bit sweeter.

 Spread the paste all over the chicken and leave it to marinate in the refrigerator for as long as you can, up to 24 hours.
 This is what allows the flavor to really set in.